framesurge/perseus/website/README.md

 This directory contains the website for Perseus, which is hosted at <https://arctic-hen7.github.io/perseus>!

-## Why is this in `website/website`?

-So that using the local version of Perseus rather than the most recently published release works without any further changes.
-In development, this is designed to work for the `examples/` directory, using `../../` to access `packages`.
-We mimic the same file structure here.

 ## Comparisons

 The website includes a [comparisons page](https://arctic-hen7.github.io/perseus/comparisons), which compares Perseus to a number of other frameworks.
 Of course, there are _a lot_ of frameworks out there, so we highly encourage contributions to this!
-It's designed to be quite easy to contribute to, just add a new file called `website/website/comparisons/framework.json` (substituting `framework` for the name of the framework) and fill in the following framework details:
+It's designed to be quite easy to contribute to, just add a new file called `website/comparisons/framework.json` (substituting `framework` for the name of the framework) and fill in the following framework details:

 -   `name`: `String`,
 -   `supports_ssg`: `"full"`/`"partial"`/`"none"`,